holochain/docs-pages/src/pages/concepts/11_lifecycle_events.md

 **Where**: coordinator zomes

+!!! info Unstable feature
+This feature is considered unstable and is disabled by default in Holochain 0.4 and newer.
+It may be removed in future versions of Holochain.
+If you want to enable it, read [the advice on the 0.4 upgrade guide](Unstable features removed by default).
+!!!

 A function in a coordinator zome can schedule another function for later or repeated execution by passing the name and zome of the function to be scheduled.
 The schedule can either be:

 You can't pass any arguments to a function when you schedule it.
 Instead, it has to make decisions about how to execute based on external state --- such as the source chain, DHT, or DNA properties.
 This may be a surprise, but it's meant to defend against [confused deputy](https://en.wikipedia.org/wiki/Confused_deputy_problem) situations --- that is, situations in which a remote caller tricks the cell into giving away special privileges by allowing a zome function to directly pass maliciously crafted input parameters to the scheduled function.